OhDeerNeil/ohdeerneil.github.io/content/breachers/index.md

 weight= 3
 +++

-During this time I got brought onto the production phase of [Breachers](https://www.youtube.com/watch?v=MlFI6vA5kGA).

-{{< youtube MlFI6vA5kGA >}}

-### Created with
+### The project:

-Unity3D
+ [Breachers](https://www.youtube.com/watch?v=MlFI6vA5kGA) is a competitive VR shooter with the main goal to win.
+With an ingame economy, different weapons and gadgets to facilitate high intensity gameplay.

-Developed for: Meta Quest 2/Meta Quest 3, Oculus Rift, Pico, Omni One, Viveport, Playstation VR2, Steam VR
+**Created with** Unity3D, Blender, Photon Fusion **Developed for** Meta Quest 2/Meta Quest 3, Oculus Rift, Pico, Omni One, Viveport, Playstation VR2, Steam VR

-## The team:
+### The team:
 Created by TriangleFactory, at peak the team was around 25 people.

-## My role:
+### My role:
 As a junior programmer, my role existed out of the expected support of main features, with the following being some of the main features I was responsible for

 * ping system
 * attachment refunding
 * Gadgets:
 	- Proximity Sensor
 	- Cloaking Device
 	- Static Field Emitter
 	- Incendiary grenade
 * Vaulting
 * bot take over
 * in game UI